 Changing or buying a second car

-Are you thinking about changing your car?
-If you do, try to choose a fuel-efficient car.
-A fuel-efficient car can save you thousands of dollars in running costs and reduce your environmental impact.
+If purchasing a new car choose a fuel-efficient model.
+This can save you thousands of dollars in running costs and reduce your environmental impact.

-Are you thinking about buying a second car?
 If you can do without a second car you're likely to save thousands of dollars each year on car registration, insurance, loans and running costs.
-The money you’ll save by not buying a second car can often cover trips by taxi when you need more than one car.
+The money you’ll save can cover trips by taxi when you need more than one car.
 Even if you have a car, you don't have to use it for every trip you take.

 Alternatives to the car